rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Next, if the app is an HTML/JavaScript app, then load the app's initial URL (from the app manifest) into the browser.

-The Firebolt SDK will enforce that the app is in the initializing state when the app first loads.

-If the app begins listening for the onInactive event during the initializing state, then the platform **MUST** transition the app into the inactive state.

-Next, if the app has permission to use the xrn:firebolt:capability:lifecycle:loading-screen capability (and the device supports it) then, if the app calls the Lifecycle.loading() API, the platform **MUST** transition the app into the background state.
-This enables apps to display a custom loading screen on devices that support it.
-Supporting this capability is optional.

-The loading() API may only be called during an apps first time in the inactive state.
-This API returns an error at all other times.

-Finally, wait for up to appReadyTimeout milliseconds for the app to call the ready() API.
-Apps that do not call Lifecycle.ready() within the timeout **MUST** be terminated.
-Once the app calls Lifecycle.ready(), apps that are in the initializing state **MUST** be transitioned to the inactive state within 500 milliseconds.
-See Launching an App for more info.

-The ready() API may only be called during the initializing state, or during an apps first time in the inactive state, or by an app that is displaying a custom loading screen after its first cycle from initializing to inactive to background.

 ### 3.2.
+Initializing an app
+Once an app is loaded it **MUST** be initialized immediately.

+If an app provides the `xrn:firebolt:capability:lifecycle:management` capability, then the platform **MUST** call the app's implementation of `LifecycleManagement.initialize()`:

+> The platform **MUST** dispatch the `Lifecycle.onRequestInitialize`
+> notification to the app, and wait for `appReadyTimeout` milliseconds
+> for either a `Lifecycle.ready` or `Lifecycle.initializeError` call in
+> response.
+>
+> **NOTE**: this requires a minor change to our code-generate to customize
+> a provider result method name.
+>
+> Once the platform receives the `initializeResult` call, then the app
+> is considered "ready" to be activated and presented to the user.
+>
+> If the app times out or makes an `initializeError` call, then the app
+> **MUST** be terminated.

+If an app does not provide the capability, then the app is doing a synchronous initialization and needs to let the platform know when it is complete:

+> The platform **MUST** wait `appReadyTimeout` milliseconds for the app
+> to call `Lifecycle.ready()`, at which point the app is considered
+> "ready" to be activated and presented to the user.
+>
+> If the app times out, then the app **MUST** be terminated.

+Once an app is "ready" it **MUST** be transitioned to the `STARTED` state within 500 milliseconds.

+If an app provides the `xrn:firebolt:capability:lifecycle:management` capability and calls `Lifecycle.ready` when the platform is not waiting for the app to finish initializing, then the platform **MUST** return and error, and terminate the app.

-Launching an app
+### 3.3.
+Activating an app

 Launching an app transitions it to one of the *active* states (foreground or background) so that it becomes part of the user's